mbRyan94/udacity_capstone/README.md

 ## Introduction

 I chose to create a time tracking backend for me to keep track of personal projects.
-I was also curious to build every resource around a specific user.
+I was also curious to build every resource around a specific user and using **flask_restful** as suggested by a reviewer of my last project.

 The Freelance API is organized around **REST**.
 It has **resource-oriented URLs**, returns **JSON-encoded** responses and uses **standard HTTP** response codes.